giant-consortium/cookbook/post_gwas_checks.md

 3. **Apptainer** or **Singularity** can be run in your HPC environment.

 ---

-# Post Association Checks
-This repository contains scripts for performing quality checks on association analysis data, both pre- and post-meta-analysis.

 ## STEP 1: Download the Repository

 Navigate to your working directory and download the repository: